Hydrology-IFH/roger/doc/introduction/get-started.rst

 - There is another type of decorator called :func:`@roger_kernel <roger.roger_kernel>`.
 A kernel is a pure function that may be compiled to machine code by JAX.
 Kernels typically execute much faster, but are more restrictive to implement, as they cannot interact with the model state directly.

-  A common pattern in large setups is to implement :meth:`set_forcing` as a kernel for optimal performance (see e.g. :class:`the global_1deg setup file <roger.setups.global_1deg.GlobalOneDegreeSetup>`).
+  A common pattern in large setups is to implement :meth:`set_forcing` as a kernel for optimal performance.

 Running Roger